voken1/docs/guide/register_voken_sale_whitelist.rst

 How to register Voken Public-Sale whitelist?
 ============================================

-- Is there a friend told you about Vision Network, :ref:`voken`, and :ref:`voken_sale`?
+- Is there a friend told you about Vision Network, :ref:`voken`, and :ref:`voken2_sale`?
   Congratulations!!
 Ask him for a ``whitelisted address``.
 - Use your ETH wallet, send ``1,001 Vokens`` to the address which is whitelisted already.
 - Finished.
 Your wallet address will be successfully registered.